 Why Do I Sweat So Much?
 And Ways to Deal

 We’ve all been there.
 You’re halfway through a morning run but look like you just went for a dip in the pool.
 Meanwhile your neighbor runs past, barely glistening.
-Or you’re about to present your proposal to your biggest client.
-You feel the sweat dripping through your clothes while the rest of the team sits there, cool as cucumbers.
-It’s frustrating, uncomfortable and embarrassing.
-Why do I sweat so much, you ask?!
+Or you’re about to present a proposal to your biggest client.
+You feel the sweat soaking through your clothes while the rest of the team sits there, staring at your growing pit stains.
+While profuse sweating is frustrating, uncomfortable and embarrassing, understanding the cause may help you find the right solution.

 Sweating is an essential, biological process to cool down the body, an advantage that separates humans from other animals.
 Unlike most animals, humans were designed for heat loss, not heat retention.
-We cool by sweating rather than panting, allowing us to stay cool at speeds and distances that would overheat other animals.
+We cool by sweating rather than panting, allowing us to stay cool in circumstances that would overheat other animals.

 Early humans developed more sweat glands to run long distances in open areas and survive the equatorial sun, which allowed their brains to expand.
-So really, we owe our impressive evolution to our ability to sweat so much.
+So, you might say we owe our impressive evolution to our ability to sweat so much.

 Why Do I Sweat So Much?

 Normal perspiration is a response to a number of conditions.
 Excessive sweating, on the other hand, is caused by a medical condition known as hyperhidrosis or chronic sweating.

 Is it a good thing to sweat a lot?
 The good news is that excessive sweating isn’t bad for you, and is usually more damaging psychologically than physically.
 Having to deal with sweating issues can cause anxiety and lack of confidence in social situations.
 Uncovering the specific cause of your sweating can help determine which remedies are best suited for you.